Patient & Visitor’s Guide

 - Dietitian will counsel you and your family on how to prepare and follow the special diet at home that will enable your quick recovery.

 - Do take help in arranging transportation for going back home or other special needs.

 - Understand all problems that may follow after discharge, and take numbers of who to contact.

-- What to do before leaving?
+- Understand what to do before leaving

 - Make sure not to leave any personal things and check bedside cabinets and wardrobes appropriately.

 - Return all used hospital gowns, children’s pyjamas, baby vests and blankets.